Six Hundred Sixty Six Bottles of Blood on the Wall: Happy Halloween! Part 1: The Idea

 A few people have asked me if I’m still writing for HT and what I’ve been up to.
 Why I never posted about actually going to Killercon, etc.

-First off, Killercon was fucking awesome.
+First off, Killercon was awesome.
 I would recommend it to everyone.
 Life permitting, I’ll go every year until I’m dead.
 I met some awesome people and learned some great stuff.
 Most importantly I had a lot of fun.
 The reading was great.
 I read my story “Cigarettes and Murder” in front of about 8 people.
 I think one of them was Robert Devereaux.
 That’s pretty cool.
 I also got a nice compliment from Christine Morgan.
 She’s awesome.
 Remember her name.

 Where have I been?

 The short answer is that I’m insanely busy.
 I know this is a cop out and this is what everyone says, but it’s true.
 I’m having real trouble finishing stories, editing them and making deadlines.
 I have even more trouble telling people no. I’m getting to the point where people are asking me to read and critique their stories, collaborate, contribute, blog etc. And I want help everyone and I want to get along with everyone and I have real trouble saying no. And I’m glad.
 It’s led to some really cool shit.
 But I’ve broken some promises too; blown some stories and opportunities, and I feel bad about that.

 I’ve also been through some eye opening events in the last couple of months.
 I lost my job for a while when the government shutdown.
 Nothing like getting blindsided after five days of gambling, drinking, and partying in Vegas and not having a job to come home to.